cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ```
 GET /offers/?q=workflowStatus:READY_FOR_VALIDATION,APPROVED
 ```
-or you can just simply omit the search from the example above, since Search API will return all always results that are ready for publication:
+Or you can just simply omit the search from the example above, since Search API will return all always results that are ready for publication:

 ```
 GET /offers
 ```

-## Using boolean operators
+## Boolean operators
 With advanced queries it is possible to combine multiple parameters to define a very specific set of events, places or organizers.
 In order to combine multiple parameters boolean operators should be used:
 - `AND`: is used to narrow the search.
 Only results that meet all parameters in the AND-combination will be returned.
 - `OR` is used to broaden the search.
 Results that meet either one (or both parameters) will be returned.
 - `NOT` is used to exclude a set of data.

-### Examples
-#### AND
+**Examples**

+Only events that take place in postal code 9000 `AND` that are free too will be returned:
 ```
-/events/?q=address.\*.postalCode:9000 AND price:0
+GET /events/?q=address.\*.postalCode:9000 AND price:0
 ```

-Only events that take place in postal code 9000 and that are free will be returned.
+All events that take place in postal code 9000 `OR` the free events that are outside postal code 9000 will be returned:

-#### OR
 ```
-/events/?q=address.\*.postalCode:9000 OR price:0
+GET /events/?q=address.\*.postalCode:9000 OR price:0
 ```

-All events that take place in postal code 9000 and all free events will be returned.
+All events that take place in postal code 9000 will be returned, except (`NOT`) if they are for free:

-#### NOT
 ```
-/events/?q=address.\*.postalCode:9000 NOT price:0
+GET /events/?q=address.\*.postalCode:9000 NOT price:0
 ```
-All events that take place in postal code 9000 will be returned, except if they are for free.

-### Usage of round brackets
+## Usage of round brackets

 Use round brackets in your advanced queries to:
 -   group values that belong to the same parameter